 Make your campground reservations here or call (888) CAMPOUT.
 Sites are reservable for dates May 15-Sept 15 only; first-come, first-served the rest of the year.

-Steamboat Rock State Park is about four hours’ drive time from Seattle.
+Steamboat Rock State Park is about 3.5 hours from Seattle.
 Located on Banks Lake 11 miles south of Electric City, Wash., and 16 miles north of Coulee City, Wash. in Grant County.

 View Larger Map